Accelerate 2026 Program

 9:00 - 9:20 AM | A Morning of Reflection and Integration

 To begin the final day, attendees will engage in a guided moment of reflection to integrate insights, experiences, and connections from the prior day’s content.
-This session invites participants to slow down, reconnect with what resonated most, and surface the ideas, tensions, and opportunities they are carrying forward.
+This session invites attendees to slow down, reconnect with what resonated most, and surface the ideas, tensions, and opportunities they are carrying forward.
 Through a brief meditation and structured reflection, attendees will identify key takeaways and align around emerging themes, setting the tone for a forward-looking day focused on scale, coordination, and action.

 9:20 - 10:00 AM | Scaling Integrated Pediatric Behavioral Health Across States

-10:00 - 10:20 AM | Activating Capital for Systems Change: Tow Foundation
+10:00 - 10:20 AM | Activating Capital for Systems Change: The Tow Foundation

-10:20 - 10:45 AM | Break
+10:20 - 10:40 AM | Break

-10:45 - 11:30 AM | Narrative as Infrastructure: Building the Future Mental Health Workforce
+10:40 - 11:30 AM | Narrative as Infrastructure: Building the Future Mental Health Workforce

-11:30 - 12:00 PM | Closing Conversation: Where Philanthropy Must Lean In
+11:30 AM - 12:00 PM | Closing Conversation: Where Philanthropy Must Lean In

 12:00 PM - 1:30 PM | Lunch - Location: Kitchen Table